SolarHive

 Overview

-I led the design and direction of SolarHive, a product concept that makes it easier for renters and homeowners without suitable rooftops to harness solar energy through Community Solar.
+SolarHive, a product concept that makes it easier for renters and homeowners without suitable rooftops to access solar energy through Community Solar.

-I oversaw market research, user interviews, and expert consultation to identify challenges and opportunities for solar adoption.
+I led the market research, user interviews, and expert consultation to identify challenges and opportunities for solar adoption.
 Then I helped translate these insights into a clear design direction, which finally evolved into SolarHive.

 We then prototyped key flows and the design in Figma, and then validated them through usability testing to refine our final product.